pnambic/depanfx/mkdocs/docs/reference/nodelist/NodeAnnotations.md

 The presentation for other blobs can be more nuanced.
 For example, a Position blob carries the x, y, and location of a node.
-Presentation of a Posistion blob requires choosing which internal element should displayed and changed.
+Presentation of a Position blob requires choosing which internal element should displayed and changed.

 ## Annotation Index